 ABB Ltd has prepared its statutory unconsolidated financial statements in accordance with the Swiss Code of Obligations.
-The Consolidated Financial Statements of ABB Ltd, including the notes thereto, as of December 31, 2012 and 2011, and for each of the years in the three-year period ended December 31, 2012 (our Consolidated Financial Statements) have been prepared in accordance with United States generally accepted accounting principles (U.S. GAAP).
+The Consolidated Financial Statements of ABB Ltd, including the notes thereto, as of December 31, 2013 and 2012, and for each of the years in the three-year period ended December 31, 2013 (our Consolidated Financial Statements) have been prepared in accordance with United States generally accepted accounting principles (U.S. GAAP).

-In this Annual Report: (i) "\$," "U.S. dollar" and "USD" refer to the lawful currency of the United States of America; (ii) "CHF" and "Swiss franc" refer to the lawful currency of Switzerland; (iii) "EUR" and "euro" refer to the lawful currency of the participating member states of the European Economic and Monetary Union (Eurozone); (iv) "SEK" and "Swedish krona" refer to the lawful currency of Sweden; (v) "GBP" and "pound sterling" refer to the lawful currency of the United Kingdom; (vi) "Indian rupee" refers to the lawful currency of India; (vii) "Chinese renminbi" refers to the lawful currency of the People's Republic of China; (viii) "AED" refers to the lawful currency of the United Arab Emirates; (ix) "AUD" and "Australian dollar" refer to the lawful currency of Australia; and (x) "Canadian dollar" refers to the lawful currency of Canada.
+In this Annual Report: (i) "\$," "U.S. dollar" and "USD" refer to the lawful currency of the United States of America; (ii) "CHF" and "Swiss franc" refer to the lawful currency of Switzerland; (iii) "EUR" and "euro" refer to the lawful currency of the participating member states of the European Economic and Monetary Union (Eurozone); (iv) "SEK" and "Swedish krona" refer to the lawful currency of Sweden; (v) "Chinese renminbi" refers to the lawful currency of the People's Republic of China; (vi) "AED" refers to the lawful currency of the United Arab Emirates; (vii) "AUD" and "Australian dollar" refer to the lawful currency of Australia; (viii) "Canadian dollar" refers to the lawful currency of Canada; and (ix) "INR" and "Indian Rupee" refer to the lawful currency of India.

 Except as otherwise stated, all monetary amounts in this Annual Report are presented in U.S. dollars.
 Where specifically indicated, amounts in Swiss francs have been translated into U.S. dollars.
 These translations are provided for convenience only, and they are not representations that the Swiss franc could be converted into U.S. dollars at the rate indicated.
-These translations have been made using the twelve o'clock buying rate in the City of New York for cable transfers as certified for customs purposes by the Federal Reserve Bank of New York as of December 31, 2012, unless otherwise indicated.
-The twelve o'clock buying rate for Swiss francs on December 31, 2012 was \$1.00 = CHF 0.9155.
-The twelve o'clock buying rate for Swiss francs on March 8, 2013 was \$1.00 = CHF 0.9535.
+These translations have been made using the twelve o'clock buying rate in the City of New York for cable transfers as certified for customs purposes by the Federal Reserve Bank of New York as of December 31, 2013, unless otherwise indicated.
+The twelve o'clock buying rate for Swiss francs on December 31, 2013 was \$1.00 = CHF 0.8904.
+The twelve o'clock buying rate for Swiss francs on February 28, 2014 was \$1.00 = CHF 0.8810.